cube3power/atsd/rule-engine/notifications/custom-zendesk.md

 ## Test

-In order to test the integration, submit sample data for the `test_m` metric into ATSD.
+To test for successful integration, submit sample data for the `test_m` metric into ATSD.
 For example, open the **Data > Data Entry** page and submit the following command:

 ```
   series e:test_e m:test_m=2